State of the Future Index

 - Prevalence of undernourishment (% of population)

-- Health expenditure per capita (current $)
+- Current health expenditure per capita (current US$)

 - Physicians (per 1,000 people)

 - People using safely managed drinking water services (% of population)

 - Renewable internal freshwater resources per capita (cubic meters)

 - Biocapacity (gha per person)